milvue/pacsor/README.md

    git clone https://github.com/milvue/pacsor.git
    ```

+2. To configure a specific product, execute its corresponding setup script.
+   For Milvue Suite, run `setup.sh`.
+   For Product2, run `.setup.smarttrauma.sh`.
+   The scripts follow a similar process: they generate a new environment and a compose file.
+The main distinction lies in the available environments for each product.

-3. Run the `setup.sh` script to create new environment and compose files.
-This script will prompt you for the necessary settings and create a new `.env.xxx` file in the `env-files` directory, then it will create a symbolic link to this newly created `.env.xxx` file in the root directory.
+   In each case, the script will prompt you for the necessary settings and create a new `.env.xxx` file in the `env-files` directory, then it will create a symbolic link to this newly created `.env.xxx` file in the root directory.

    ``` bash
    bash ./scripts/setup.sh